 This trilogy builds upon André Malraux's three-volume work Le Musée imaginaire de la Sculpture mondiale (1952–1954).
 Emerging from the first volume, Attachments (2015) consists of re-photographs featuring clothes hangers attached to disassembled book pages.
-Engagement with the subsequent volumes led to The Residue Atlas (2023/25), a bound coffee-table book with coffee stains for divining our climate crisis, and Minhwaphormosis (2026, in progress), featuring butterflies from Korean minhwa painting.
+Engagement with the subsequent volumes led to The Residue Atlas (2023/25), a bound coffee-table book with coffee stains for divining our climate crisis, and Minhwaphormosis (2026, in progress), featuring butterflies from traditional Korean painting.
 Malraux's global "imaginary museum" is destabilized through domestic interventions—rather than universality, private traces poetically undermine its order.
-The "imaginary" is taken literally as an invitation to artistic appropriation, in which clothes hangers, coffee stains, and minhwa butterflies function as materialized subjectivity.
+The "imaginary" is taken literally as an invitation to artistic appropriation, in which clothes hangers, coffee stains, and minhwa butterflies suggest a different kind of order.

 In the photo series Attachments, cloth hangers from my private collection meet ripped pages from André Malraux's Le Musée Imaginaire de la Sculpture Mondiale (1952).
 This classic organizes universal resemblances across centuries through Western perspective.
 Here, black-and-white photographs of an imaginary museum encounter colorful domestic objects from my closets.